thylong/ian/docs-source/content/basics/what-is-ian.md

 You can (among others things):

 - List the packages installed on your environment and have them installed anytime you run ian on another device.
-- Register commands per projects and give them an alias
 - Update/upgrade your environment with a unified interface